jnyfah/jnyfah.github.io/_posts/bazel.md

         └── math.cc

 ```
-the `WORKSPACE` file is a special configuration file used to define the workspace and external dependencies for your project (more on external dependecies leta).
+the `WORKSPACE` file is a special configuration file used to define the workspace and external dependencies for your project (more on external dependencies later).
 It is typically placed at the root of your project's directory structure and named `WORKSPACE` (all uppercase) with no file extension, serves as the entry point for Bazel

 WORKSPACE